noah-franklin/smart-library/README.md

     }
 ?>
 ```
-4. Right click index.html and "Open with Live Server"

 **NOTE:** Running the website locally will not display the black rectangular shelves on the dynamic map for each floor, push changes to the live website if you want to view them.

 # Design
 ![use case](./mockups/usecase.png)